getodk/xforms-spec/_sections/70-languages.md

 Not every string must be localized.
 It is acceptable to intermix `<label>`s of both forms.
 Those which do not reference the dictionary will always show the same content, regardless of language.

+It is even allowed to intermix both a `ref` and a regular value.
+In this case, if the itext engine is missing it will refer to the regular value.
+E.g.

+{% highlight xml %}
+<label ref="jr:itext('mykey')">a default value</label>
+{% endhighlight %}

 In general, all text ids must be replicated across all languages.
 It is sometimes only a parser warning if you do not, but it will likely lead to headaches.
 Even within a single language, it is helpful to have multiple 'forms' of the same string.
 For example, a verbose phrasing used as the caption when answering a question, but a short, terse phrasing when that question is shown in the form summary.
-We handle this as follows: [review]()
+This can be done as follows:

 {% highlight xml %}
 <text id="how-old">